atharva-729/ipl/interesting finds.md

+rather pain points:
+1. names did not match - this led to missing data
+2. retained players
+3.

 for batsmen with more than 200 deliveries faced, the ones with the lowest strike rates: season |     batsman      | runs | balls |     strike_rate      | rank
 --------+------------------+------+-------+----------------------+------